Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Heegaard diagrams

 A {\em generalized Heegaard diagram} for a closed three manifold is a triple $(\Sigma,\alphak,\betak)$ where $\alphak$ and $\betak$ are $k$-tuples of simple closed curves as above, specifying a Heegaard decomposition ${\mathfrak {U}}$ for $Y$.
 We will always assume that in our generalized Heegaard diagrams the curves $\alpha_i \in \alphak $ and $\beta_j\in \betak $ intersect each other transversally, and that the Heegaard diagrams are \emph{balanced}, that is, $\vert \alphak \vert =\vert \betak \vert$.

 \begin{defn} {\whelm The components of $\Sigma - \alphak -\betak$ are called \emph{elementary domains}.} \end{defn}

-Suppose that the elementary domain $D$ is simply connected (i.e., homeomorphic to the disk).
+Notice that an elementary domain --- as part of $\Sigma - \alphak $ (or $\Sigma -\betak$) --- is a planar surface.
+Let $D$ be a simply connected elementary domian (i.e., $D$ is homeomorphic to the disk).
 Let $2m$ denote the number of intersection points of the $\alphak$-- and $\betak$--curves the closure of $D$ (inside $\Sigma$) contains on its boundary.
 In this case we say that $D$ is a $2m$--gon; for $m=1$ it will be also called a \emph{bigon} and for $m=2$ a \emph{rectangle}.

 Next we will describe some specific generalized Heegaard diagrams, called pair-of-pants diagrams.
 These diagrams have the advantage that they have a preferred isotopic model (see Theorem~\ref{thm:nobigon}).
 In Subsection~\ref{subsec:StabPairOfPants} we show how they can be stabilized.